vuejs/docs/src/guide/typescript/composition-api.md

 year.value = 2020 // ok!
 ```

-Or, by passing a generic argument when calling `ref()` to override the default inference:
+Or, by passing a type argument when calling `ref()` to override the default inference:

 ```ts
 // resulting type: Ref<string | number>